 A small percentage of the water, instead of traveling to the Bay, undergoes further treatment, called water reclamation, to make it suitable for human contact.
 This water is used to irrigate some of southern Marin's parks, including Hauke and Bayfront Parks in Mill Valley.

 The solid and organic waste extracted from the wastewater is treated further, and most of it is transported to the Redwood Sanitary Landfill in Novato, to cover the garbage dumped there daily.
-During the summer, some of this waste is also transported to a landspreading site at Lakeville Highway and Highway 37 in Sonoma County.
+During the summer, some of this waste is also transported to a land-spreading site at Lakeville Highway and Highway 37 in Sonoma County.

 The treated water is of course tested to ensure it meets all standards for dischargeable and irrigation water.
-Most verification is done with testing tools and chemicals, but Lab Analyst and Chemist Liz Falejczyk explained one of the final testing processes that uses neither.
-Each month, SASM adds twenty small fish to the treated water and the same number of similar fish to a control environment, to compare their survival rates.
-Falejczyk put it simply: "The test runs for 96 hours and the idea is to see how many fish die."
-We breathed easier when she noted, "These fish do very well in our effluent."
+Most verification is done with testing tools and chemicals, but one of the final testing processes uses neither.
+Each month, wastewater treatment plant staff add twenty small fish to the treated water and the same number of similar fish to a control environment, to compare their survival rates.
+The test runs for 96 hours and the idea is to see how many fish survive.
+The fish do very well in the effluent.

 Many people believe that water flowing into municipal drains in our streets, such as rainwater or the water you use to wash your car or irrigate your garden, gets treated before returning to natural waterways, but this is not so.
 Liquid entering outdoor drains flows directly into Richardson Bay, a good reason to eliminate the use of pesticides and chemical fertilizers in your garden and refrain from washing your car in your driveway.
 (Commercial car washes by law must treat water used in the washing process before sending it on its way.)